History of the Jews in Istanbul: 1800 to 1923

-In the 19th century there was a general atmosphere of tolerance between Jews and Turks.
 However, the relations of the Jewish community with Christians were usually bad.
-Following the death of the Greek Patriarch, the three Jewish physicians who cared for him were lynched and the subsequent Greek rioting injured an estimated 5,000 Jews.
-In 1856, a blood libel case occurred at Balat, where a mob of Greeks and Armenians started attacking Jewsand looting Jewish businesses.
+Following the death of the Greek Patriarch, the three Jewish physicians who cared for him were lynched, and the subsequent Greek rioting injured an estimated 5,000 Jews.
+In 1856, a blood libel case occurred at Balat, where a mob of Greeks and Armenians started attacking Jews and looting Jewish businesses.